A GOVERNMENT MANDATED PUBLIC SCIENTIFIC HEARING

 ACTION IN PARLIAMENTS and a LEGAL CHALLENGE

 We are delighted that Dr Ray Greek was invited by the EU Commission to testify at the EU Parliament on behalf of an historic Citizens Initiative (CI) on May 11th 2015, the CI is titled 'Stop Vivisection to Save Human Lives'.
 This was created by 1.273 million EU citizens who submitted their private passport details, ID numbers, birth dates and postal addresses to sign a formal petition to enable this medical hearing; you can listen to Drs Greek and Menache presenting their evidence against animal models for human patients below:

-FOR LIFE ON EARTH will continue work to free governments from the grip of lobbying groups that represent the laboratory animal model community.
-Not only will these individuals be asked to debate publicly with scientists - as opposed to animal rights activists - but we will also continue to utilise the best routes to submit up-to-date scientific evidence to Parliaments, internationally.
+FOR LIFE ON EARTH is working to free governments from the grip of lobbying groups that represent the laboratory animal model community.
+Not only will these individuals be asked to take part in our called-for science hearing, but we will also continue to utilise the best routes to submit up-to-date scientific evidence to Parliaments, internationally.

 TRACK RECORD OF SUCCESS!

 A precedent scientific ruling was set in 2002 at the historic Cambridge Inquiry, when permission for Cambridge University to build a new non-human primate laboratory was refused.
 Dr Ray Greek was appointed chief scientific witness against the use of animal models, because Cambridge University wanted to build their new lab on Green Belt land and therefore had to prove that experimenting on non-human primates was 'medically and scientifically in the national interest'.
 After a two week inquiry, including the submission of Dr Greek's referenced position paper in addition to his five hours of oral witness testimony, the Government Inspector ruled: